DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-panel.md

 ------|------|------------
-groupedColumns | Array&lt;[Column](datagrid.md#column)&gt; | Columns by which the DataGrid is currently grouped groupByColumn | ({ columnName: string }) | Toggles a column's grouping state cellContentTemplate | Component&lt;[CellContentProps](#cell-content-props)&gt; | A template that should be used to render content of the group panel cells
+groupedColumns | Array&lt;[Column](datagrid.md#column)&gt; | Columns by which the DataGrid is currently grouped groupByColumn | ({ columnName: string }) | Toggles a column's grouping state cellContentTemplate | Component&lt;[CellContentProps](#cell-content-props)&gt; | A template that should be used to render the content of the group panel cells

 ### <a name="cell-content-props"></a>CellContentProps